keypup-io/cloudtasker/README.md

 Because your application is auto-scaled - and assuming you haven't set a maximum - your job processing capacity if theoretically unlimited.
 The main limiting factor in a serverless context becomes external constraints such as the number of database connections available.

-To size the concurrency of your queues you should therefore take the most limiting factor - which is often the database connection pool size for RDBMS databases - and use the calculations of the previous section with this limiting factor as the capping parameter instead of the threads.
+To size the concurrency of your queues you should therefore take the most limiting factor - which is often the database connection pool size of relational databases - and use the calculations of the previous section with this limiting factor as the capping parameter instead of threads.

 ## Development